rdlauer/articles/blues/thermal/Thermal.md

 I created an **anomaly detection ML model** with [Edge Impulse](https://edgeimpulse.com/) that processes thermal images to detect unknown states of thermal readings and relays collected data to the cloud with the [Blues Wireless Notecard](https://blues.io/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=thermal).

-While I built this around my home heating system, in an industry setting this type of solution could be used to monitor virtually any type of heat-producing equipment.
+While I built this around my home heating system, this type of solution could be used to monitor virtually any type of heat-producing equipment.

 ![thermal image video compilation](thermal-video-sm.gif)